 I used to get my physical health through cycling, boxing, and walking.
 Walking was out of the question – I live in NYC – so it was time to get endorphins in my apartment.
 I ordered a stationary bike for less than $200 from Amazon (Marcy Foldable Upright Exercise Bike with Adjustable Resistance) and started doing Peloton cycle classes through their app.

 I needed to simplify my life in order to cultivate mindfulness.
 I worked on puzzles.
 The activity became a moving meditation.
-I listened to audiobooks and lectures (“Walden”, “Learning to Walk in the Dark”, “The Golden Compass”, “The Subtle Knife”, “Learning the Human Game”, “Still the Mind”, “Harry Potter and the Sorcerer’s Stone”).
+I listened to audiobooks and lectures (“Walden”, “Learning to Walk in the Dark”, “The Golden Compass”, “The Subtle Knife”, “Learning the Human Game”, “Still the Mind”).
 I took baths.
 I lit candles.
 I rose before the sun and went to bed at dusk.
 I made my life very small.
 I managed to find contentment.

 I was aching to connect but didn’t know how.
 Then, a former student (who was my balance beam coach when I was a competitive gymnast) reached out from 1,500 miles away and asked me if there was any way I could give her a yoga class.
 I taught a class and filmed it.
 Then it came time to edit and I knew this would be an obstacle because of how long it would take me, so I decided to send the uncut video to the her.
 Then another student reached out.
 Then another.
 Then another.
 We were all longing for connection and yoga was the profound vehicle that brought all of us together.